 Arapahoe County, Colorado

-Arapahoe County was founded on November 1, 1861 as one of the 17 original counties of the Territory of Colorado.
+Arapahoe County was established on November 1, 1861 as one of the 17 original counties of the Territory of Colorado.
 The county was named for the Arapahoe County, Kansas Territory, which in turn was named for the Arapaho Nation of Native Americans..

-Places adjoining Arapahoe County happen to be Saguache County (north), Huerfano County (east), Costilla County (southeasat), Conejos County (southwest), Rio Grande County (west).
+Bordering Counties are Saguache County (north), Huerfano County (east), Costilla County (southeasat), Conejos County (southwest), Rio Grande County (west).

 Arapahoe County vital records can be found at the Colorado Office of Vital Records which has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Colorado for current fees and application process.

 You can search online for Arapahoe County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Colorado Birth Certificate, Marriage Verification, Divorce Verification, Death Certificate Applications to mail.